elijamesku/Bluebeam/README.md

 * Intune believes the app is installed and manages it correctly
 * Bluebeam launches with full functionality
 * The app is easily uninstallable
-* All functionality is confined to the user context — no elevated permissions required
+* All functionality is confined to the user context — no elevated permissions required.

    ```
              |  _ \ _____      _____ _ __ ___  __| | | |__  _   _    ___ _   _ _ __(_) ___  ___(_) |_ _   _